PacktPublishing/starter-blog/README.md

     x: null, // Will default to xMargin
     y: null, // Will default to cardHeight - yMargin - size },
-  background = "#FFFFFF", // Background color for the card xMargin = 24, // Edge margin used when x value is not set yMargin = 24,// Edge margin used when y value is not set }
+  background: "#FFFFFF", // Background color for the card
+  xMargin: 24, // Edge margin used when x value is not set
+  yMargin: 24,// Edge margin used when y value is not set }

 ```